The 'male menopause'

-Lifestyle factors or psychological problems are often responsible for many of these symptoms.
+Lifestyle factors or psychological problems can also be responsible for many of these symptoms.

-There are also physical causes of erectile dysfunction, such as changes in the blood vessels, which may happen alongside any psychological cause.
+There are also physical causes of erectile dysfunction, such as smoking or heart problems, which may happen alongside any psychological cause.

 A "midlife crisis" can also be responsible.
 This can happen when men think they have reached life's halfway stage.